 She has worked on different projects in Africa, Latin America, Europe and USA.
-Her real dedication is working on worldwide humanitarian and health care associated projects.

 Her work has been featured in the World Health Organization (WHO), United Nations Population Fund (UNFPA), USA Today, The New York Times, The Washington Post, The Boston Globe, and many others.